umarfadhil/ayanaon-app/README.md

 ## What's New in v1.6.0

-- **Date range for events**: Users can now select either a single date or a start–end range when creating or editing a pin.
+- **Date range for events**: Users can now select either a single date or a startâ€“end range when creating or editing a pin.
 - **Info-window display**: Single dates render normally; ranges show as "Start - End"; "Hari ini" still supported.
 - **Filtering respects ranges**: Pins appear if their date range overlaps the filter range.
 - **Expiration handling**: Pins with ranges expire at the end of the last day selected.